Battle of Vercellae: Battle

-The Romans took a position first and remained stationary, the sun reflected off their bronze helmets.
-Since the Romans held their position, the Cimbri had to come to them, forcing them to expend additional energy.
-Meanwhile, the sun kept reflecting off the Romans helmets giving the Cimbri the impression the sky was on fire, unnerving them.
+The Romans took a position first and remained stationary.
+Since the Romans held their position, the Cimbri had to come to them, forcing the latter to expend additional energy.
+Meanwhile, the sun kept reflecting off the Romans helmets, giving the Cimbri the unnerving impression that the sky was on fire.
 Sensing their anxiety, the Romans attacked.
 Marius led his wing against the Cimbri right.
 He marched into a huge dust cloud created by thousands of men on the move across dry fields.
-When he emerged, he did not find the enemy, the battle was taking place somewhere else.
+When he emerged, he did not find the enemy; the battle was taking place somewhere else.
 The Cimbri had launched themselves in a huge wedge towards Catulus's centre, their cavalry to the front.
-The Cimbri cavalry then suddenly turned right hoping to draw the Romans out of their ordered ranks or trying to outflank them.
+The Cimbri cavalry had then suddenly turned right, either hoping to draw the Romans out of their ordered ranks or trying to outflank them.
 Some of the legionaries fell for the ruse and pursued the Cimbri cavalry.
 While these legionaries were in pursuit, another segment of the Cimbri advanced and attacked the vulnerable and disorderly Romans.
 Unfortunately for the Cimbri, their horsemen were taken completely by surprise by the superior Roman cavalry under the command of Sulla.
 The Cimbri horses were forced back into the main body of their infantry, causing chaos.
-Seeing an opportunity, Catulus ordered his legions to advance and attack.
-When they reached the Cimbri they threw their pila into their disorganized ranks, the legionaries drew their swords and were soon in hand-to-hand combat.
+Seeing an opportunity, Catulus ordered his infantry to advance and attack.
+When they reached the Cimbri, they threw their pila into their enemies' disorganized ranks, then drew their swords and advanced into in hand-to-hand combat.
 The other wings of the Roman army moved in on the Cimbri flanks, hemming them in.
 The Roman forces were smaller but more highly trained and disciplined.
-Furthermore, Roman legionaries excelled at close-quarters combat and, being so tightly packed, were in their element.
-The summer heat also worked against the barbarians who were not accustomed to fighting in these temperatures, unlike the Romans.
-The battle became a rout, stopped by the wagons drawn up (as was customary among Germanic and Celtic peoples) at the rear of the battlefield.
+Furthermore, Roman legionaries excelled at close quarters combat and, unlike the Cimbri, were in their element in a tightly-packed formation.
+The summer heat also worked against the barbarians, who, unlike the Romans, were not accustomed to fighting in such temperatures.

+The battle became a rout; ultimately, the retreating Cimbri were halted by the wagons drawn up (as was customary among Germanic and Celtic peoples) at the rear of the battlefield.
 At this point, the rout became a massacre that stopped only when the Cimbri began to surrender en masse.
 Boiorix and his noblemen made a last stand in which they were all killed.
 The Romans had won a complete and stunning victory.